software-tools-books/js4ds/_lessons/interactive.md

 }
 ```

-FIXME: diagram
+FIXME-22: diagram

 - This may seem pretty complicated
 - Because it is, in this small example
 - But this strategy is widely used to manage large applications
   - Data and event handlers are defined near the top
-  - Then passed down for other components to use
+  - Then passed down for display components to use

 ## Fetching Data